HOW TO GET DEFINED LOWER ABS

 Follow what I’m showing you here and I promise you’ll start noticing results in no time at all!

 Before we get started, I wanted to briefly cover what the ‘lower abs’ really are.
 There is no ‘lower ab’ muscle because the entire six pack is made up of the same muscle, the rectus abdominis (as shown in the image below).
-However, you’ll see that this doesn’t mean that you can’t target the lower abs!
+However, you’ll see that this doesn’t mean that you can’t target the lower abdominal muscles!

 #1 HOW GOOD IS YOUR NUTRITION?